Published on:

 London Councils suggest that it should take around 10 working days to receive your Freedom Pass after your application has been received and processed.
 For a disabled person’s Freedom Pass it could take 4 weeks.

 You can use your Freedom Pass on all London buses and trams, and if it has a rose on it, it’s also valid for bus journeys across England.
-For trains, check the network map for the routes and restrictions for using your Freedom Pass.
+For trains, check the network map for the routes and restrictions for using your Freedom PassOpens in a new window

 Your Freedom Pass works on all services operated by Transport for London.
 As well as buses, tubes and trams, this also covers some TfL Rail and National Rail train services.
 You can see which lines are included with your pass on the network map